After the midterm, get ready for a "relief" rally in stocks

-If history is any guide, investors can look forward to some good news after the polls close Tuesday: A stock market rally.
+If history is any guide, investors can look forward to some good news after the midterms: A stock market rally.
 Every midterm election over the past 60 years has been followed by a rise in stocks, sometimes called a "relief rally," market research shows.

-Over the past 50 years, the S&P 500 has jumped an average of 16 percent following a midterm election, according to Capital Economics.
+Over the past 50 years, the S&P 500 has jumped an average of 16 percent the year following a midterm election, according to Capital Economics.

+On Wednesday morning, stocks rose, with the S&P 500 index climbing 1.3 percent and the Dow gaining 1.1 percent.

 John Lynch, chief investment strategist at LPL Financial Research, crunched the numbers for the 18 midterm elections since 1946.
 In each case, the S&P 500 (or its equivalent) had gained significantly a year after the election -- regardless of the results.